VEGAS MYTHS RE-BUSTED: The ‘Ocean’s 11’ Casino Robbery is Possible

 2022: El Cortez (unsolved)

 On September 6, a man belly-flopped onto a craps table at the El Cortez casino and grabbed more than $19K of chips from the dealer.
 The thief, who appeared to be unarmed, exited the casino and is still at large.

 2021: Rio, Red Rock, Aliante (solved)

 On February 27, a Las Vegas Metropolitan Police Department officer was arrested in connection with $78,898 stolen during a robbery at the Rio.
 Caleb Mitchell Rogers was also charged with a Nov.
-12, 2021 robbery at the Red Red Resort as well as a January 6 robbery at Aliante.
+12, 2021, robbery at the Red Red Resort and a January 6 robbery at Aliante.
 Rogers was connected to the robberies due to his unique gait.
-Suffice it to say, he no longer works for the police department.
+Suffice it to say he no longer works for the police department.

 2019 and 2017: Bellagio (solved)

 A man who robbed the Bellagio’s poker cage in 2017 and got away with it was shot dead when his second attempt proved far less successful.
 Michael Charles Cohen, 49, initially made off with $35K on March 15, 2019, but was shot dead by police who opened fire after he refused to surrender.
 The police were on hand investigating an unrelated case.